 Various opportunities to complete a research project are available to SPC students.
 Additionally, student researchers are invited to present their research projects at SPC’s Annual Undergraduate Research Symposium each fall semester.

-Institutional Effectiveness (IE) receives grant funding from the SPC Foundation to offer students Paid 8-week Undergraduate Research Experiences (UREs) facilitated by faculty mentors in the student’s STEM/non-STEM field of interest.
-The goal of a URE is to encourage students to learn about literature review, the scientific method, programming, technical report writing, data collection, results analyses, and developing conclusions, as well as acquiring hands-on skills in a science lab, and using advanced technologies.
+Through a generous grant from the SPC Foundation, we are able to offer individual students a paid 8-week Undergraduate Research Experience (UREs) facilitated by a faculty mentor in the student’s field of interest.
+The goal of a URE is to encourage students to learn about literature review, research methods, technical report writing, data collection, results analyses, and developing conclusions, as well as acquiring hands-on skills and using advanced technologies.
+Contact: URE@spcollege.edu

 Students enrolled in the Tampa Bay Bridge to the Baccalaureate program are eligible for Paid 8-week Undergraduate Research Experiences (UREs) facilitated by faculty mentors in the student’s Science, Technology, Engineering, and Mathematics (STEM) field.